 - Don’t be a me-too marketer.
 Just because the other guy does it, doesn’t make that tactic good for you.
 That firm may have a completely different marketing strategy, or that tactic may not be working for them either.
 For example, paying for one billboard is not a marketing plan.

 - Stay in front of your clients and prospects.
-Odds are that a prospective client will have a need for your services when you are not in front of him/her.
+Odds are that prospective clients will have a need for your services when you are not in front of him/her.
 Find creative ways to keep your brand and educational message in front of buyers so you’re top of mind when they do want to buy.

 - Stick with it.
 It takes time to build a following, generate interest, and gain new clients.
 Be ready to make a 6-12 month commitment to your marketing program.
 You’ll look back after the first year and be pleasantly surprised with your success.

 - Adapt and overcome.
-When you’re tracking results, it’s easy to identify what’s working (enhance and expand) and what’s not (fix or dump).
+When you’re closely tracking results, it’s easy to identify what’s working (enhance and expand) and what’s not (fix or dump).
 If your marketing vendors aren’t that flexible, find new ones.

 Attributes of a successful marketing program